 - The Office of Financial Aid must be notified that you have applied for VA educational benefits since it is possible that receipt of VA funds could affect federal guaranteed loans and grants.

 - Georgia Southern does not offer a deferment for tuition and fees.
 Fees must be paid by the due date or your classes will be cancelled.
 Payment is one month behind.
 Example: You are paid within the first week or so of February for the month of January.

 - Veterans with one year or more active duty must accept physical education credit from their DD-214.
 VA will not pay for KINS courses if credit can be received from military training, unless you are majoring in physical education.
 Two credits are awarded for service of less than a year, and four credits are awarded for service of one year or more.

 - Payment for Learning Support courses is limited to payment for 12 semester hours in each area.
 VA will not pay for LS courses unless you have tested and placed based on test scores.
 CPC courses are reported to VA as remedial studies.

-Your may be eligible for an additional allowance under a work-study program.
-The work-study program allows you to perform work for VA in return for an hourly wage.
-You may perform outreach services under the supervision of a VA employee, prepare and process VA paperwork, work at a VA medical facility or other approved activities, such as Georgia Southern’s Veterans Affairs Office.
+You may be eligible for an additional allowance under a work-study program.
+The work-study program allows you to perform work for the VA in return for an hourly wage.
+You may perform outreach services under the supervision of a VA employee, prepare and process VA paperwork, work at a VA medical facility or other approved activities, such as Georgia Southern’s Veterans Services Office.